Ast3risk-ops/blog/content/blog/linux_rant/index.md

 -------

-Please don't rush in the comments and say "it's GNU+Linux by the way 🤓," **I KNOW**.
+Please don't rush in the comments and say "It's GNU+Linux by the way 🤓," **I KNOW**.

 This is heavily inspired by Nicholas Fraser's [blog post](https://ludocode.com/blog/flatpak-is-not-the-future).